BEmran/bara-emran/_pages/about.md

 Bara is enjoying his life in Vancouver, Canada with his family.
 In his spare time, he enjoys teaching robots for kids and volunteering as a scout leader for Beaver Scouts.

+**Research Interest:**
+Developing practical and efficient learning-based control systems for unmanned systems to complete their tasks in uncertain dynamic environments.
+This requires the systems to safely interact with the environment, carry out their tasks autonomously, and improve their performance through learning from each other and from experience.
+Research fields include **Nonlinear Control System**,**Reinforcement Learning**, **Robotics** and **Autonomous Vehicles**.